goshevs/sparkDBUtilities/README.md

   - R: a list of named lists (where names are RDD column names)
   - Python: a default dictionary where every value is a list
 - `beNodes`: list of db backend nodes
-- `defaultAdd`: add a default partition provision in the partitioning rules (default: TRUE/True).
+- `defaultAdd`: add a default partitioning provision to the partitioning rules (default: TRUE/True).
 This feature is supported on MariaDB 10.2 and higher